-Christmas with a family can be challenging as it is.
+Achieving a stress-free Christmas with a family can be challenging enough.
 Travelling with a newborn to see the family is another level of challenge.

 With a brand new addition to the family, there will be a juggle of the family’s expectations and the baby’s needs.
 It’s never easy, but you would have to pick up what’s important and set some boundaries to keep everyone happy and stay sane!

-Having been there with my clients, I have some golden rules to help you navigate through this festive season.
+Having been there with my clients, I have some golden rules to help you navigate through this festive season and make the holidays that little bit less stressful.

 Write a list of what you will need in advance.